Chartwell brings a highly-experienced team of strategists from an array of disciplines to achieve our clients’ objectives.

 David is a leading Republican fundraiser having served on numerous presidential, congressional and gubernatorial national finance committees over the past two decades, including the last four presidential campaign cycles.
 He has been featured in Politico as a "Power Player" and is annually listed by The Hill as a "Top Lobbyist."
 He frequently appears in international and U.S. print media providing political analysis on current affairs.

 David previously managed the Washington, DC office of a national public affairs firm where he was responsible for all facets of the firm’s operations including business development, client service, and external affairs.
 Prior he worked at Ogilvy Public Relations providing strategic communications services to leading corporations.
 Tamasi began his career working in the Massachusetts Legislature and at the Boston law firm of Todd & Weld, LLP.

 David has served on the Board of the ALS Association DC/MD/VA Chapter and the Falmouth Academy Alumni Council.
 He earned a bachelor's degree from Gettysburg College and a master's degree in Journalism from Boston University.
 David resides in Washington, DC with his wife and two children.

-Alyse LaVoie works with the firm's corporate, government, and non-profit clients to develop and execute public affairs campaigns that integrate strategic communications, government relations, digital advertising, and grassroots advocacy.
+Grayson Midkiff is an associate who works with the firm's corporate, government, and non-profit clients to develop and execute public affairs campaigns that integrate strategic communications, government relations, political risk management, and grassroots advocacy.

 Christopher Dorval has served at the highest levels of business and government.
 Appointed by President Clinton as a Vice President of the Export-Import Bank of the United States, he worked to elevate the role exports play in our national economy and forged a strong public profile for the President’s economic team.
 Quickly moving to the White House, Dorval worked on the North American Free Trade Agreement, the Summit of the Americas, the first WTO in Singapore, and day-to-day trade and economic issues for the President and the National Economic Council.